Lakheni26/Mobile-Clinic-Database-Structure/README.md

 Each table includes sample data that simulates real-world entries within a clinic setting.
 This database can be used as the backend for applications that manage clinic resources and staff.

+**FUTUTRE DEVELOPMENT**

+A Graphical User Interface and frontend to support the apps full functionality for clinics.